-WHAT IS STORYLANDS-Adventures IN Reading?
+What is Storylands-Adventures in Reading?

 This is a supplemental literacy resource focusing on the needs of students in the early years of school.
-There are three kits in the Storylands program.
+There are three kits in the Lost Island series of the Storylands program.
 They are written at different levels to help meet the needs of emergent, early, and early-fluent readers.
 The reading levels range from 1 to 20, and each of the fiction, nonfiction, and readers' theater titles are assigned levels to help you identify books that are appropriate for each student.
 Because the books center around a single theme, all students can enjoy and share the same adventures, regardless of their individual reading abilities.